A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Two-stage Linear Adaptive Robust Optimization

-We provide the experiment results in Table \ref{table:comparison}.
-Compared to solving the deterministic version of the unit commitment problem, it takes considerably longer to solve its ARO version using Algorithm \ref{alg1}.
-This outcome suggests that solving ARO problems using Algorithm \ref{alg1} can be computationally demanding, especially for large scale problems.
+We present the experiment results in Figure \ref{fig:comparion}, where we report the mean solve times for each $n$.
+It is evident that compared to solving the deterministic version of the unit commitment problem, considerably more time is required to solve its ARO counterpart using Algorithm \ref{alg1}.
+The solve time for ARO increases drastically at $n = 5$, while the solve time for the deterministic version remains relatively consistent across all $n$ values.
+This finding suggests that solving ARO problems using Algorithm \ref{alg1} can be computationally challenging, especially for large scale problems.}